Table of Contents

 Organise your payload files

 Keep the number of files in the \_ISO folder to a minimum (don’t use it for non-essential files).
-Conside moving some payload files to your own new menu folders if there are a lot of files in the standard menu folders.
+Conside moving some payload files to your own new menu folders if there are already a lot of files in the standard menu folders.

 It may make a small difference if you compress some of the larger files (use 7zip .gzip compression or better yet, lzma by using \_ISO\docs\E2B Utilities\LZMA\LZMA_Encode.cmd).
 Try compressing the menu.lst, E2B.cfg and all .g4b files in the \_ISO\e2b\grub folder.
 Don’t compress payload files!
 Keep the filename of the compressed file the same (with the same file extension).
 This also can help to make the E2B drive more secure.
 In practice, the speed benefit will be very slight and this is only worth doing on large files or if you want to ‘hide’ the plain text from prying eyes.
+Note: E2B Update will replace these files with the uncompressed version.

 If you use a large \_ISO\MyE2B.cfg file, delete all comment lines (starting with # or ###) as they are ignored by E2B anyway (the benefit will be very small though!).